adammichaelwood/adammichaelwood.github.io/_posts/2013-11-21-i-am-the-resurrection.md

 title: I Am The Resurrection
 subtitle: Funeral Procession
 author: Adam Michael Wood
-description: "I am the Resurrection," he said, "the Life am I."<br/>And who in Him have kept faith, not one of them shall die.
+description: \"I am the Resurrection,\" he said, \"the Life am I.\"<br/>And who in Him have kept faith, not one of them shall die.
 ---

 "I am the Resurrection," he said, "the Life am I."